CancerDataAggregator/cda-api/README.md

 body.

 ### /summary/subject
-Returns a json object containing summarizations of file data based on the filters provided in the request body.
+Returns a json object containing summarizations of subject data based on the filters provided in the request body.

 ### /columns